Everyone wants more sales.

 Here’s something else to keep in mind.

 Consumers aren’t stupid.
-They don’t think it’s a coincidence they are seeing these ads right after visiting your website.
+They don’t think seeing these ads right after visiting your website is a coincidence.

 So, switch it up.